GoC-Spending/goc-spending-website-v1/site/content/methodology/index.md

 Normalizing vendor names included two steps.
 Vendor names were first “cleaned” to remove punctuation and special characters, as well as [any known legal suffixes](https://github.com/GoC-Spending/goc-spending-laravel/blob/master/app/VendorData.php#L17).

-Then, vendor names were manually matched together with their “parent” company, in a large matching table.
-This [vendor matching table is available as a CSV file](https://github.com/GoC-Spending/goc-spending-vendors/blob/master/vendor_data.csv) and includes %vendorMatchingTableRows% rows.
-It includes matching entries for the largest several hundred companies in the combined dataset, based on an early aggregate analysis of the data.
+Then, vendor names were manually matched together with their “parent” company, in a large matching table. **This [vendor matching table is available as a CSV file](https://github.com/GoC-Spending/goc-spending-vendors/blob/master/vendor_data.csv) and includes {{< vars vendorMatchingTableRows >}} rows.** It includes matching entries for the largest several hundred companies in the combined dataset, based on an early aggregate analysis of the data.

 Because this matching was done by hand (looking up company names with similar keywords or character sequences in the database), it has a number of important limitations: